fewnew/art74-fall2019/small-assignments/08-VirtualPlant/readme.md

 # Virtual Plant

-Give you virtual plant a name and generate a descriptive utopian narrative around your imaginary creation (1-2 paragraphs).
+Give your "TECHNOBOTANIC" virtual plant a name and generate a descriptive utopian narrative around your imaginary creation (1-2 paragraphs).
 You might want to consider some of these questions for ideation and brainstorming:

 1. What is the function/purpose that your plant is fulfilling?
 2. What species of plants is it?
 How was it originated?